TI-Tokyo/riak-docs-fork/content/riak/kv/3.0.2/using/repair-recovery/secondary-indexes.md

 ### Running a Repair

 If a replica loss has occurred, you need to run the repair command.
-This command repairs objects from a node's adjacent partitions on the ring, consequently fixing the search index.
+This command repairs objects from a node's adjacent partitions on the ring.

 This is done as efficiently as possible by generating a hash range for all the buckets and thus avoiding a preflist calculation for each key.
 Only a hash of each key is done, its range determined from a bucket&rarr;range map, and then the hash is checked against the range.

-This code will force all keys in each partition on a node to be reread, thus rebuilding the search index properly.
+This code will force all keys in each partition on a node to be reread.

 1. From a cluster node with Riak installed, attach to the Riak console: